byui-cit/learning-modules/modules/js/array-methods/ponder1.md

 [indexOf](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/indexOf) returns the first index at which a given element can be found in the array, or -1 if it is not present.

 1. Declare an array with the following value: `[12, 34, 21, 54]`
-2. Declare a luckNumber variable with the value 21;
+2. Declare a luckyNumber variable with the value 21;
 3. Use `indexOf` to see if the luckyNumber is in the Array.

 <details>